What is food yield? Explaining what is necessary to improve yield

 The first is to stabilize the storage conditions of the meat.

-Meat discolors over time, so during processing there is a process called trimming in which the discolored parts are cut off and excess fat is removed and shaped.
+Meat discolors over time, so when it is processed there is a process called trimming, in which the discolored parts are cut off and excess fat is removed to shape the meat.

-Preventing meat discoloration reduces the amount of trimming and increases yield during processing.
+Preventing discoloration of meat reduces the amount of trimming required and improves yields during processing.

 Meat stays in better condition when stored at a low temperature; if the temperature of the meat rises, it will deteriorate, so 0-2 degrees Celsius is preferable.
 It is also necessary to store the meat in vacuum packaging to prevent it from drying out and oxidizing due to exposure to air.